 We are now open to new adoption applications, please read the application below to find out how you can apply.

 Complete a Pre-Adoption Questionnaire

-Download, print and fill out one of our pre-adoption questionnaires.
+Download and fill out one of our pre-adoption questionnaires.
 Please include as much detail as possible so that we can find a dog suitable for your family.
-Please do not email your questionnaire to us.
-Instead, bring it with you on your visit to the kennels for a member of staff to look at.
-If you do not have access to a printer you may fill in a questionnaire at the kennels.
+Please email your application to firstname.lastname@example.org.
+Please bare with us, we will aim to reply to your application within 2 weeks.

 Visit the kennels

 We are currently only having people down to the kennels to have made a prior appointment.
 We will contact you to make this appointment once we have received and reviewed your application.